 Donald Bates was made a Fellow of the Royal Institute of British Architects (RIBA) in 2016, recognizing his achievements that have made a significant contribution to architecture, the profession and the community.
 He has been appointed to numerous international design juries in Europe, the Middle East, Africa and Asia, and has lectured at over 100 schools of architecture around the world.

-He participated in the expert panel and open discussion on drivers, barriers and better policy frameworks for sustainable construction at the 1st Forum on Basic Needs in Zurich in September 2004.
+He was a member of the expert panel and open discussion on drivers, barriers and better policy frameworks for sustainable construction at the 1st Forum on Basic Needs in Zurich in September 2004, and has contributed to Forums in Shanghai (2007), Mumbai (2013) and Detroit (2016).

 Donald Bates was Head of the Awards jury for region Asia Pacific in 2005 and 2017, and was a member of the Awards jury for region Asia Pacific in 2014.